Graduating from CityU

 As mentioned above, once you have applied to graduate, the Registrar’s Office audits your academic record.
 The results of the degree audit, along with an updated program plan, are then emailed to you.
 In addition to any impediments to program completion, the degree audit states clearly whether you are eligible to participate in Commencement.

-2. When you receive your audit results and are notified that you are eligible, contact the Registrar’s Office to let them know you plan to attend Commencement.
-In your email include your full name and student ID.
+2. When you receive your audit results and are notified that you are eligible, RSVP to the ceremony.

 If you have questions, contact the Registrar’s Office by email or by phone at 1-888-422-4898.

-3. Once you confirm your attendance, place your cap and gown order.
-Jostens typically opens for orders in early January.
-Get information on how to place your order.
+3. Once you confirm your attendance, place your cap and gown order at Jostens.

 Who has completed the academic requirements for a degree but has outstanding financial obligations may participate in Commencement.
 However, no diploma or transcript will be issued until your financial account has been cleared.